This set of Engineering Metrology Questions and Answers for Experienced people focuses on “Interferometry Applied to Flatness Testing”.

 d) 25 to 300 mm

-Explanation: Optical flats are the circular pieces of optical glass with high degree of finish on the working surfaces.
+Explanation: Optical flats are the circular pieces of optical glass with a high degree of finish on the working surfaces.
 Its two plane faces are flat and parallel to each other.
-Optical flats varies from size of 25 to 300 mm.
+Optical flats varies from the size of 25 to 300 mm.

 4. In flatness testing with interferometry, if surfaces are perfectly wrung.
 Then which option is correct regarding fringe pattern?

 a) No fringe pattern